0x00wolf/red-team-cookbook/hacking-SNES/readme.md

 If you are interested in learning how to walk through stack frames, reverse engineer malware, and discover zero-day exploits, I highly recommend that you look into [Open Security Training](https://p.ost2.fyi).

 Knowledge I earned through completing OST courses allowed me to figure out the process I taught you to use in this article in a lot less time than it took me to write it!
+I am taking OST's OS Internals course next.